If you've blocked our ad, please consider unblocking it.

 These jumping Marios more resemble the "traditional" Mario jump, but their name of "wall_kick" suggests they were for wall jumping, which is also only available in the New Super Mario Bros.
 U theme in the final game.
 Strangely, Fire Mario is missing out on the unused wall jump party, and Small Mario's sprite is identical to the used one.

-All the hipdrop and wall_kick sprites use slightly different palettes to the final sprites, being darker and more vibrant than the softened final sprites.
+All the hipdrop and wall_kick sprites use slightly different palettes to the final sprites, being darker and more vibrant than the softened final sprites, suggesting they were directly ported from Super Mario Bros.
+3.

 A duplicate of Toad's sprite exists within the data.